 Mars is in heaven!
 He has told me they are as good as the one he purchased at Rocky Mountain Chocolate Factory!
 WOW!
 (I will take a humble bow!)

-You are going to want to chop and toast about 2 cups of plain unsalted raw almonds.
+Chop and toast about 2 cups of plain unsalted raw almonds.
+If you aren’t a nut fan, you can skip this step!

 I chop mine in the food processor to make it easy peasy!
 Then plop them into a sauce pan over medium heat, stir, stir, stir until you smell that wonderful toasted almond smell.
 Then onto a paper plate to cool.